ERYAsylum/Torchlight-2-WASD-and-more/README.md

 Streaming, recording, reviewing, showcasing, and monetizing gameplay footage using this mod on Twitch, YouTube, or similar platforms is explicitly allowed.

 Torchlight II is not included.
-This project is not affiliated with or endorsed by the owners of Torchlight II
+This project is not affiliated with or endorsed by the owners of Torchlight II.

 <img width="1254" height="1254" alt="tl2-wasd-and-more-logo" src="https://github.com/user-attachments/assets/8d6b5bac-774f-457b-bd78-e667a7c90a26" />